 |5.8 mi.
 South-Southwest of Central Gambier||New Providence|

-If you want to go snorkeling during a boat trip, you might want to check with Sunshine Cruises.
+If you'd like to snorkel during a boat trip, you might want to contact Sunshine Cruises.
 They have three boats, though only one has a glass bottom, "The Sunshine Boat".
 The other two boats, "The Caribbean Queen" and "The Lady Savannah" work just as fine, as out of all three boats you can walk down the back stairs into the water and snorkel.

 |Barefoot Sailing Cruises||(242) 393-0820||0.8 mi.
 East of Downtown Nassau||New Providence|